 How to cook pomegranates

-The seeds can eaten raw in salads to provide a sour, fruity flavour and crunchy texture.
-They also work well with roasted meats and rich stews, as the flavour cuts through the richness of these dishes.
+The seeds can be eaten raw in salads to provide a sour, fruity flavour and crunchy texture.
+They also work well with roasted meats and stews, as the flavour cuts through the richness of these dishes.

 What is pomegranate molasses?

 Pomegranate molasses is made by reducing pomegranate juice to a syrup.
 The molasses adds a tangy zing to dressings and marinades, but also works well as a rich, fruity glaze for roasted meat.

 Fresh pomegranate juice can also be used in cocktails or bastes for meat.